Numbers 14:20

 And Jehovah saith, 'I have forgiven, according to thy word;

-Jeremiah 31:2 This is what the LORD says: "The people who survive the sword will find favor in the desert; I will come to give rest to Israel."
+This is what the LORD says: "The people who survived the sword found favor in the wilderness when Israel went to find rest."

 Pardoned Word